khalid-hussain/shaheen/chap11.md

 loyalists."
 The rest of the of the chiefs and scholars got up one after the other in his support.

-Badr Bin Mughira said, "Unfortunate is that being who thinks such people are his loyalists.
+Badr bin Mughira said, "Unfortunate is that being who thinks such people are his loyalists.
 Abu Abdullah!
 These people are vultures that nurture on people's corpses.
 By relying on them you are pushing yourself alongwith Granada onto a path of destruction."

-Abu Abdullah got up and said in a trembling voice, "I give Badr Bin Mughira the death penalty for being the greatest enemy of the Sultanate of Granada.
+Abu Abdullah got up and said in a trembling voice, "I give Badr bin Mughira the death penalty for being the greatest enemy of the Sultanate of Granada.
 The criminal should be killed before sunrise."

-Badr Bin Mughira stood like a rock.
+Badr bin Mughira stood like a rock.
 To date no such criminal had ever stood in this chamber of the Al-Hamra who had listened to his death penalty with such a pleasant and glamorous smile.
 His silence said this about his current situation, "I have always played with death.
 You can put me to death but you